Last Updated on October 22, 2020 by BrowserCam

 Much like other best Android emulators on this list, MEmu player can also support multiple instances.
 It also has support for multiple versions of Android.
 You also have some of the best frame rates, so your games would not lag.

 The great thing about the features of this specific emulator is that they are for both general users and gamers.
-Both types of users can find the essential and extra features to make their experience of using Android apps on PC so much better.
+Both types of users can find the essential and extra features to make the user experience of using Android apps on PC so much better.

 This emulator also offers flexibility and customization.
 You can easily configure memory, resolution, root mode, and of course, device and Android version.
 There’s a bit of a learning curve, but as you use it, you’ll get better at it day by day.